Enjoy this guest post about the constellation Orion by astrophotographer David Rankin. This week, Orion harbors an awesome secret … a witch!

 Where is she?

-To gain a little perspective, the graphic to the right shows the location of the Witch Head Nebula inside of Orion.
+To gain a little perspective, the image below shows the location of the Witch Head Nebula inside of Orion.
 Easy to spot with the naked eye, but far too faint to be seen without the help of digital photography.